Back at Lumen Field, Bobby Wagner still setting the standard for Seahawks

 “We missed him,’’ Lockett said.
 “A lot of the veterans, we missed him.
 His presence, his conversation, and all that different type of stuff.”

 Amid the sloppiness and missed tackles on Thursday, typical for an exhibition opener, were a few moments for the Seahawks to savor.
 A thunderous hit by Coby Bryant that had Wagner greeting him with a high-five on the sideline; a touchdown pass from Drew Lock to Easop Winston Jr. in the second quarter.
 A 32-yard connection between Lock and Bryant Koback and a 30-yarder to Jake Bobo.
+A nifty 30-yard scoring strike from a pressured Holton Ahlers to undrafted free agent Matt Landers.

 But most of the players who will most impact the Seahawks season, like Wagner, stood on the sidelines in their wool caps, soaking it all in.